mikrono/tModLoaderWiki_kr_ko/Basic-Sounds.md

 ```

-**Note:** when dealing with Projectiles tracking a sound, the `ProjectileAudioTracker` instance is required in order to avoid rare edge cases.
+**Note:** when dealing with `Projectile`s tracking a sound, the `ProjectileAudioTracker` instance is required in order to avoid rare edge cases.
 The examples in [ActiveSoundShowcaseProjectile.cs](https://github.com/tModLoader/tModLoader/blob/1.4.4/ExampleMod/Content/Projectiles/ActiveSoundShowcaseProjectile.cs) show the proper way to use them.
+For `NPC`, checking `.active` should be sufficient.
+For other situations, make sure the logic allows the sound to properly stop at some point.

 # Adapting Vanilla Code or Code From Past tModLoader Versions
 Previous versions of tModLoader and code taken from decompiled Terraria do not use the same `SoundStyle` approach to playing sounds.
 To use code using old approaches, you'll need to fix the code.
 For example you might find code like `SoundEngine.PlaySound(12);` or `SoundEngine.PlaySound(4, (int)base.position.X, (int)base.position.Y, 7);`, but attempting to use this code in a mod will result in errors such as `No overload for method 'PlaySound' takes 4 arguments`.